SvenMatzke/userv/userv.core/README.rst

     router.add("/index", static_file('boot.py'))

 Although the example should never expose your code.
-It is a prety simple and fast test.
+It is a pretty simple and fast test.

 Further packages & webserver